 How does Bluff Manufacturing Design the Optimal Cantilever Rack System?

 As with all Bluff Manufacturing products, we realize one-size-does-NOT-fit-all.
 When you contact Bluff Manufacturing to order a cantilever rack system, our support team listens to your needs to assess your challenges and work with design engineers to create a superior storage solution specific to your situation.
 The size, shape and weight of your product, combined with the physical characteristics of your storage space and equipment, will drive the development of your unique solution.

 - The capacity of a cantilever rack is based on the upright height and the length of the arms.

-- Cantilever rack arms are tapered and are either straight (used for stable loads such as lumber, steel sheets, cartons, etc.) or inclined (used for cylindrical objects or loads which tend to roll forward).
+- Cantilever rack arms are either straight (used for stable loads such as lumber, steel sheets, cartons, etc.) or inclined (used for cylindrical objects or loads which tend to roll forward).
 The straight arm has a very slight angle while inclined arm is further angled, specific to your needs, in order to avoid product roll-off.
 An end stop can also be added.

 - Arms are completely adjustable on 4” centers.
 Arms are welded to a mount plate which is then bolted to the upright.

 - Upright column height is a flexible parameter which takes into consideration the limitations of ceiling height and ceiling conditions such as sprinkler system, lighting fixtures, etc. as well as the reach of your lifting equipment.